rozerinyildiz/RESTfulAPIsqlServer/README.md

 # RESTfulSQLServer
- restful API with sql server
+ RESTful API with Sql Server

 This project is a restful API connecting with SQL Server using JAVA programming language.